Bachelor of Indigenous Environmental Science and Practice

 This new University of Guelph degree is like no other program in Canada.
 The Bachelor of Indigenous Environmental Science and Practice program is offered and administered by the School of Environmental Sciences.

-***New Program for Fall 2021 Admission*** This new program is in final stages of the University of Guelph review and approval process; this website will be updated once the program is approved by the University of Guelph Senate.
+***New Program for Fall 2021 Admission*** This new program has been approved by the University of Guelph Senate.
 The Bachelor of Indigenous Environmental Science and Practice was previously advertised as Bachelor of Indigenous Environmental Stewardship.
 The name of this new program was changed to reflect Indigenized and de-colonialized terminology (to the extent that this is possible using English vocabulary) and better showcase the course content and scope of this exciting new program.

 This new program features field trips to Indigenous communities and organizations, land-based instruction, interactive labs, and participation in discussion circles and ceremony.
 You will also learn from Indigenous Elders and Knowledge Holders.